-In this twist on the classic recipe, Nigel Slater adds almonds to the crumble to give it a subtle lift, as well as oats for an extra bite.
-We served the warm crumble with award-winning Marybelle creme fraiche from the farm shop – the velvety texture smoothes out crumble crunch.
+In this twist on the classic recipe, Nigel Slater adds almonds to the crumble to give it a lift, as well as oats for an extra bite.

 In this test, we used red dessert gooseberries that fruit later in the season than green gooseberries.
 They’re naturally sweeter than regular green gooseberries and so you can omit the extra sugar from this recipe.

-Tip when using frozen fruit: shake the frozen gooseberries in a zip-lock bag, to easily remove the tops and tails (the little spike and flower base at either end of gooseberry).
+Tip when using frozen fruit: Shake the frozen gooseberries in a zip-lock bag to easily remove the tops and tails (the little spike and flower base at either end of the gooseberry).

 Ingredients